-Built by the Counts Of Berg during the 12th century, Altena Castle has changed hands countless times throughout the years.
+Built by the Counts Of Berg during the 12th century, Altena Castle has changed hands countless times.

-It has served as a court, a hospital, a garrison, a prison, and a workhouse, as well as several other things, giving it a rich and varied history.
+It has served as a court, a hospital, a garrison, a prison, a workhouse, and several other things, giving it a rich and varied history.

 In 1914, the first youth hostel in the world was established in the castle and remains in operation today.

-The main rooms of the castle are now a museum, showing exhibits on medieval history and a display on world youth, while there is also a restaurant on site.
+The castle’s main rooms are now a museum, showing exhibits on medieval history and a display on world youth, while there is also a restaurant on site.

-Each August, the castle also hosts a Medieval Festival, paying homage to its roots.
+The castle also hosts a Medieval Festival each August, paying homage to its roots.

 Altena Castle is at Fritz-Thomee-Strasse 80, 58762 Altena.